Foruck/Foruck.github.io/index.md

 ## About

-I’m a first-year Ph.D student under the supervision of [Prof. Cewu Lu](http://mvig.sjtu.edu.cn/).
+I’m a second-year Ph.D student under the supervision of [Prof. Cewu Lu](http://mvig.sjtu.edu.cn/).
 Currently I am a member of Machine Vision and Intelligence Group (MVIG).
 Prior to that, I received my Bachelor's and Master's degrees (Computer Science) from Shanghai Jiao Tong University.
 My research interests include human motion understanding and activity understanding.

 ## Publications